-TAKEAWAY: Growth equity is likely to maintain its dominance in this late-stage cycle and in the case of recession.
+TAKEAWAY: Growth equity is likely to maintain its dominance in this late-stage cycle and in the case of recession in our opinion.
 The following slides will look under the hood of valuations and fundamentals among growth and value equities.